slembcke/Tina/README.md

 ## TODO:
 * Need to do more Windows testing.
+* Need to save XMM* registers on win64.
 * MSVC support?
 * Arm 64 implementation.
 (Android/iOS I guess?)
 * Look into WASM, and see if that is possible.